jitsi/jitsi-meet/doc/API.md

         - USER_ROLE_CHANGED - notifies that role of some user changed. (parameters - id(string), role(string))
         - CONFERENCE_FAILED - notifies that user failed to join the conference. (parameters - errorCode(JitsiMeetJS.errors.conference))
         - KICKED - notifies that user has been kicked from the conference.
-        - START_MUTED - notifies that all new participants will join with muted audio/video stream (parameters - audioMuted(boolean), videoMuted(boolean))
+        - START_MUTED_POLICY_CHANGED - notifies that all new participants will join with muted audio/video stream (parameters - JS object with 2 properties - audio(boolean), video(boolean))

     2. connection
         - CONNECTION_FAILED - indicates that the server connection failed.